Trump’s budget chief says funding for Yucca Mountain was his idea

 WASHINGTON — President Donald Trump’s top budget man, Mick Mulvaney, solved a mystery Tuesday.
-Asked who put $120 million into Trump’s spending plan to restart licensing for a Yucca Mountain nuclear waste repository and other interim storage, Mulvaney said he did it.
+Asked who put $120 million into Trump’s spending plan to restart licensing for a Yucca Mountain nuclear waste repository and other interim storage, Mulvaney said he did.

 As a rule, Trump’s positions on issues have been aired out in the open, often exhaustively — during 2016 campaign appearances or on Twitter.
 Yucca Mountain is the exception.